matsveikachatkou/NLP_Earning_Calls/README.md

 1. Create and activate a virtual environment for this project.
 2. Install the requirements pip install -r requirements.txt
+3. Download Word2Vec model from https://code.google.com/archive/p/word2vec/
-3. Run the jupyter notebook.
+4. Run the jupyter notebook.

 ## License